 About Au Pair Jobs in China

-You will work as an Au Pair for up to 30 hours per week, with responsibilities such as playing with children, taking them to and from school and preparing snacks for them.
+You will work as an Au Pair for up to 30 hours per week, with responsibilities such as playing with children, teaching English, and helping with school tasks.

 Au Pair in China

 Families looking to hire an Au Pair hope to expose their children to the English language, as well as widen their cultural education.
 Au Pairs and host families are carefully screened and deliberately matched prior to departure, to ensure that the Au Pair arrangement is successful.